PaulSenon/in-view/README.md

 # What is this ?

-Because the 'in-view' lib used over different euronews-front apps is no longer maintained and has issues, we decided to create our own version, using IntersectionObserver for better performances.
+Because the 'in-view' lib used over different euronews-front apps is no longer maintained and has issues, we decided to create our own version dependency free and using IntersectionObserver for better performances.

 # To do what ?